-We follow the experimental procedure described in Ref.
-32 to create arrays of vacancies in bulk electronicgrade diamond samples (40 μm thick, [N] < 5 ppb, Element Six).
-We use single pulses at increasing pulse energies (3.8-35.8 nJ) and subsequently anneal the diamond samples at 1100°C to create NV centers.
-Surface markers for locating the laser-written arrays after annealing are made through graphitization of the diamond surface by increasing the pulsing frequency of the femtosecond laser to 100 kHz, removing the t-SIL, and increasing the energy to a value above the graphitization threshold of the surface (typically around 10 nJ).
+We follow the experimental procedure described in ref 31 to create arrays of vacancies in bulk electronic-grade diamond samples (40 μm thick, [N] < 5 ppb, Element Six).
+We use single pulses at increasing pulse energies (3.8-35.8 nJ) and subsequently anneal the diamond samples at 1100 °C to create NV centers.
+Surface markers for locating the laser-written arrays after annealing are made through graphitization of the diamond surface by increasing the pulsing frequency of the femtosecond laser to 100 kHz, removing the t-SIL, and increasing the energy to a value above the graphitization threshold of the surface (typically around 5 nJ).

-Results on two diamond samples are shown in Fig. 2, with arrays of vacancies (a,b) and NV centers (c,d), respectively, created with increasing pulse energies from the bottom of the arrays.
+Results on two diamond samples are shown in Figure 2, with arrays of vacancies (a,b) and NV centers (c,d), respectively, created with increasing pulse energies from the bottom of the arrays.
 The scans were recorded at room temperature.
-The arrays were made at a depth of 2.0 μm and 7.0 μm below the diamond surface, respectively, where we note that the former demonstrates that our method can be used to create NV centers in close proximity to the diamond surface without inducing graphitization.
+The arrays were made at depths of 2.0 and 7.0 μ m below the diamond surface, respectively, where we note that the former demonstrates that our method can be used to create NV centers in close proximity to the diamond surface without inducing graphitization.
 Vacancy creation at shallower depths was not possible without damaging the diamond surface.
 This observation aligns with the analysis of the dimensions of the focal spot.
-For sample A, pulse energies of between 4.8 nJ and 7.6 nJ were used, with visible GR1 photoluminescence (inset Fig. 2(b), 100 s integration time) appearing for 5.8 nJ per pulse; for sample B, pulse energies between 3.8 nJ and 8.4 nJ were used, with visible GR1 photoluminescence appearing for 6.1 nJ per pulse.
+For sample A, pulse energies of between 4.8 and 7.6 nJ were used, with visible GR1 photoluminescence (inset, Figure 2(b), 100 s integration time) appearing for an energy of 5.8 nJ per pulse; for sample B, pulse energies between 3.8 and 8.4 nJ were used, with visible GR1 photoluminescence appearing for an energy of 6.1 nJ per pulse.
 All pulse energies refer to values at the output of the microscope objective.
-Both samples were annealed in vacuum for three hours at 1100°C, after which the spectral signatures of negatively charged NV centers (inset Fig. 2(d), 100 s integration time) were observed.
+Both samples were annealed in vacuum for 3 h at 1100 °C, after which the spectral signatures of negatively charged NV centers (inset, Figure 2(d), 100 s integration time) were observed.

-Calculation of the Keldysh parameter γ for these vacancy-creation threshold energies, with the specified pulse duration and focal volume, gives $\gamma \ll 1$, meaning that we operate in a regime where tunneling breakdown is dominant over multi-photon ionization, in contrast to previous work [32].
-Tuning of the vacancy cre-
+Calculation of the Keldysh parameter γ for these vacancy-creation threshold energies, with the specified pulse duration and focal volume, gives $\gamma \ll 1$, meaning that we operate in a regime where tunneling breakdown is dominant over multiphoton ionization, in contrast to previous work.31 Tuning of the vacancy-creation regime could be carried out by changing the laser writing wavelength and increasing the pulse length, but with the latter shrinking the window for NV center creation due to a decrease of the graphitization threshold.49